Build an easy pipe bed tray!

 The bed received a new light fluffing too.
 With all white pillows and quilt (I already had), the crisp laundry off the line look was ready to chime in spring!

 A touch of colour with bright spring blooms and a pretty mug was the perfect finishing touch.
 It wasn’t that long ago that I had the sniffles and went to bed for a midday nap.
-I was so wishing for something to put a nice mug of soup on, or the lap top.
+I was so wishing for something to put a nice mug of soup on, or the laptop.
+And now I have it!

 And the odd evening my son